Did You Pull a Muscle or Are You Just Sore?

-Sore muscles are common after a tough workout, but when you’re really feeling the burn, you may wonder if you’re dealing with the usual muscle soreness — or if you’ve actually pulled a muscle.
+Sore muscles are common after a tough workout, but when you’re really feeling the burn, you may wonder if you’re dealing with the usual muscle soreness — or if you actually have a pulled muscle or muscle strain.
 Here’s how to tell the difference and how to recover.

-Did You Pull A Muscle Or Is It Just Sore?
+Do You Have a Pulled Muscle or Is It Just Sore?

 As your body attempts to heal these microtears in the muscle fibers, it can cause mild swelling, which can lead to stiffness and soreness.
 This kind of muscle soreness is common, and it’s usually evidence that you used new muscles groups, used them in a new way, or increased your intensity.
 (But it isn’t a workout badge of honor you need to aim for — when it comes to gauging the effectiveness of your workouts, seeing progress is more important than feeling soreness.)